 Following completion of our inpatient rehabilitation program, patients can then step down to our partial hospitalization level of care, and then to intensive outpatient treatment so that they can continue to work towards living the recovered and sober lives they deserve to be living.

+Wilmington Treatment Center is your choice for prescription painkiller addiction treatment when you or your loved one asks the question: what is the best rehab near me?
 If you or your loved one would like to learn more about Wilmington Treatment Center’s transformative treatment and how we can help you or a person you care about to leave an addiction to prescription painkillers in the past, please contact our rehab to gather more information.
 Our staff is happy to speak with you and can help you determine if our center is the perfect place to have your or your loved one’s addiction treatment needs met.